The Store community empowers and dignifies individuals and families who are seeking self-sufficiency by providing choices for healthy food.

 How We Do It

-The Store is a 501(c)(3) not-for-profit retail store that will offer a variety of foods that will help individuals strive for healthier lives through food choices as well as nutritional education and cooking classes.
+The Store is a 501(c)(3) not-for-profit referral-based program that will offer a variety of foods that will help individuals strive for healthier lives through choice, dignity and sustainability.
 The Store does not, and shall not, discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation or military status, in any of its activities or operations.

 Our goal is to serve at least 3,000 people a year.